New Jersey man accused of sending online threats to attack a synagogue and Jewish people, federal prosecutor says - KTVZ

 An 18-year-old New Jersey man was arrested Thursday after sending a manifesto online with threats to attack a synagogue and Jewish people, federal prosecutors say.

+Alkattoul appeared Thursday afternoon before US Magistrate Judge Jessica Allen in Newark and was detained without bail.
+He was not asked to enter a plea.
+CNN has reached out to his public defender for comment.

-Alkattoul, who was scheduled to appear before US Magistrate Judge Jessica Allen in Newark Thursday afternoon, faces a maximum penalty of five years in prison and a $250,000 fine if convicted, the statement said.
+Alkattoul faces a maximum penalty of five years in prison and a $250,000 fine if convicted, according to prosecutors.

 “No one should be targeted for violence or with acts of hate because of how they worship,” Sellinger said in the statement.
 “According to the complaint, this defendant used social media to send a manifesto containing a threat to attack a synagogue based on his hatred of Jews.”